Svito-zar/Svito-zar.github.io/_pages/speaking.md

 * May - 3rd place at the evaluation contest of [Toastmasters International](https://toastmasters.org) Division Contest (Scandinavia level)

-* Feb. - talk about the possible future enabled by AI at [Unga Ukraine](http://ungaukrainare.se/) for Friday storybar №7 (30 min)
+* Feb. - talk about the possible future enabled by AI at [Unga Ukraine](http://ungaukrainare.se/) for Friday storybar №7 (30&nbsp;min)

 ### 2017